 (3) References in provisions of this Act that create offences to a licence holder or licensee include a partnership to which a licence has been issued or transferred and the provisions apply to a partnership as if the partnership were a person, but any offence against a provision of this Act that would otherwise be an offence by the partnership is to be taken to have been committed by each of the partners.

+[Section 3 amended: No. 15 of 2018 s.
+4.]

 Part 2 — Licensing

 Division 1 — Licence required to cultivate, harvest or process industrial hemp